mirumee/ariadne-website/docs/modularization.md

 # Load schema from file...
 type_defs = load_schema_from_path("/path/to/schema.graphql")

-# ...or construct schema from all *.graphql files in directory
+# ...or construct schema from all *.graphql/*.graphqls/*.gql files in directory
 type_defs = load_schema_from_path("/path/to/schema/")

 # Build an executable schema